 Maltreatment and Adolescent Pathways (MAP) Research Study partnered with Canada’s largest child welfare agencies to track youth outcomes across adolescence, and the research-to-action video was runner up in the CIHR IHDCYH Video Talks competition.
 Her current team grant focuses on the impact of sexual violence victimization among male youth and young adults, seeking to understand components of resilience and developing intervention innovations.
 The #CIHRTeamSV research-to-action video won a special commendation prize in the CIHR Video Talks contest for 2017.
 Dr. Wekerle and team have developed a ResilienceInYouth App to support day-to-day resilient functioning.

 Savanah Smith is the Research Coordinator for Dr. Christine Wekerle’s research projects in the department of Pediatrics, McMaster University.
-She graduated from Wilfrid Laurier University in 2015 with an Honours Bachelor of Arts in Psychology (Research Specialist Stream) and is currently a Masters Candidate in the Psychotherapy Program at McMaster University.
+She graduated from Wilfrid Laurier University in 2015 with Bachelor of Arts in Psychology (Research Specialist Stream) and is currently a Masters Candidate in the Psychotherapy Program at McMaster University.
 Her research interests include child maltreatment, youth mental health, and resilience in youth.